 In light of the current market conditions and the area's past private investment history, it is clear that positive interventions have to be made in the daily workings of the marketplace.
 These interventions must provide public incentives to support the generation of new private investment in the revitalization area.
-This action requires a clear understanding of what types of investments can be made, where investments can be made with a limited amount of "red tape", and what type of public investments that are likely to be made in support of private investments.
+This action requires a clear understanding of what types of investments can be made, where investments can be made with a limited amount of "red tape", and what type of public investments.